Lloyd-lei/neuralNetwork/README.md

 ## Conclusion

 This project demonstrates the evolution of deep learning architectures from simple fully-connected networks (MLP) to specialized convolutional networks (CNN) and modern attention-based models (Transformer).
-Each architecture has its strengths:
+Each architecture has its own advantages:

-- **Choose MLP** when you need fast training and simple implementation
+- **Choose MLP** easy training and simple implementation
 - **Choose CNN** for the best balance of accuracy, efficiency, and model size for image tasks
-- **Choose Transformer** for complex tasks requiring attention mechanisms and parallel processing capabilities
+- **Choose Transformer** for parallel processing capabilities

-The results show that model selection should be based on the specific requirements of your application, available computational resources, and the complexity of the task at hand.